yxw820603/snicker/README.md

 ### Attention
-You're on the **unstable**, possibly **dangerous** and **incomplete** Branch of the Snicker Comment-System plugin for the FlatFile Bludit Content Management System.
+You're on the **unstable**, possibly **dangerous** and **incomplete** Branch of the Snicker FlatFile Comment-Environment plugin for the Bludit Content Management System.
 You should NEVER use this build on productive / working websites, this build is ONLY for the development and testing!

 You have been warned!